top of page

 User Persona_ Smriti.png

-The Ideation stage focused on generating a wide range of ideas.
 I employed popular methods such as Crazy 8 sketches for each problem statement and 'How Might We' questions to explore and develop diverse initial concepts.

 Final Decision Rationale